JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

     src.CIDR
 ```

+> Notice the above query uses `where` to filter the property values of the
+> relationship.
+You can use both `with` and `where` to filter property values of
+> entities.
+See the [full J1QL documentation][j1ql-doc] for more details.
+>
-> Keep in mind you can toggle to **Graph** View to see the above results more
+> Also keep in mind you can toggle to **Graph** View to see the above
-> visually and interactively.
+> results more visually and interactively.

 **What production resources are directly connected/exposed to the Internet/everyone?**